Jatingoyal14/Interactive-Analytics-Dashboard/README.md

 ## Interactive Analytics Dashboard

 ### **Project Overview**
-I've created a professional-grade interactive analytics dashboard that demonstrates modern frontend technologies.
+This is a professional-grade interactive analytics dashboard that demonstrates modern frontend technologies.
 This project simulates a real business intelligence platform with live data visualization, responsive design, and advanced user interactions.

 ### **🛠️ Technologies and Concepts Used**